Jochem-W/LeagueConvert/README.md

 ## Set-up instructions for developing

-1. Clone the source code
+1. Clone or download the source code.
 2. Install the .NET 6.0 SDK.
-I recommend installing Visual Studio 2022 with the '.NET desktop development' workload and the optional 'Development tools for .NET' component
+(Recommended: Visual Studio 2022 with the '.NET desktop development' workload and the 'Development tools for .NET' component.)
-3. Optionally install Rider, which is in my opinion a much better IDE
+3. Install Rider, a better C# IDE (optional).
-4. Open the .sln
+4. Open the .sln.